Remarks by President Ronald Liebowitz

 And when you think back on your Middlebury years, I am sure you’ll find that your memories of this place are, more than anything else, linked to its people—your friends, your professors, your teammates, your coaches, staff members, and your acquaintances in town.

-Seated around you today are almost 100 fellow Febs—the real and the converted—many of whom are very likely to be your friends for life.
+Seated around you today are 95 fellow Febs, many of whom are very likely to be your friends for life.
 Through the years, they will celebrate your achievements, reach out to you when you stumble, share your joys and disappointments, and always remain close to you.

 One of the great advantages of attending a small, residential College is the opportunity to work with faculty and staff outside the traditional classroom to make a difference in the life and direction of the institution.
-And many of you have, on multiple projects.
-To cite just one example: the College has undertaken many initiatives to minimize its impact on the environment—buying local foods, following sustainable building practices, purchasing local materials, lowering the thermostats in buildings during the heating season, installing a new biomass gasification facility that has already reduced our dependency on high-carbon-yielding oil by half, and committing, now nearly four years ago, to be carbon neutral by the year 2016.
-These ideas and the energy and commitment to see them through came largely from Middlebury students, and have been supported enthusiastically by faculty, staff, administrators, and trustees.
+And many of you have, on multiple projects, be it pushing the College to purchase local foods; adopt sustainable building practices; lowering the thermostats in buildings during the heating season; installing a new biomass gasification facility that has already reduced our dependency on high-carbon-yielding oil by half; committing to be carbon neutral by the year 2016; investing in a Solar Farm just west of Bi-Hall in order to test the feasibility of shifting more of our electricity needs to solar-based technologies; and now posing the very large question of how best to address the “knowns” and “unknowns” of climate change through how we conduct our business, including our investment practices.
+These ideas, all of them, have come largely from Middlebury students, and have been engaged and, in many cases, implemented by faculty, staff, administrators, and trustees.

-Beyond the benefits that accrue to the College for this kind of engagement, these initiatives, and many others that involve student volunteer work at and around the College, are perfect examples of how a liberal arts education should work, and why a liberal arts education is the best preparation for life: we ask you to learn about a broad range of subjects in a formal classroom setting and then we challenge you to use what you learned to make a difference outside that classroom.
+Beyond the benefits that accrue to the College for this kind of passion and engagement, these initiatives, and many others that involve student engagement at and around the College, are the best examples of how a liberal arts education should work, and why a liberal arts education is the best preparation for life: students engage a broad range of subjects in a formal classroom setting, taught and mentored by an accomplished and committed faculty, and then they use what they learned to make a difference outside that classroom in multiple venues—not only here on campus, but in the town, the county, the state, and often times around the globe.

-The value of your liberal arts education is that it prepares you to live in a rapidly changing world that is likely to get more complex and less predictable in the coming years.
+The greatest value of your liberal arts education is that it prepares you to live in a rapidly changing world that is likely to get more complex and less predictable in the coming years.
+It is an education that inspires one to continue to learn throughout one’s life, and teaches one how to appreciate the physical and artistic world we inhabit.
 The great American patriot and president, John Adams, who played many roles in his long life, said, “There are two types of education, both crucial: one teaches us how to make a living, and the other how to live.”

-But learning how to live—how to be active and productive citizens and draw satisfaction from life itself, will be different for you than it was for your parents’ generation, and even different from those who sat where you are now sitting just a few years ago.
-The processes of globalization, and now the backlash or reaction to globalization, will require you to marshal all the skills you have learned at Middlebury to navigate an exciting, but uncertain future.
+But learning how to live—how to be active and productive citizens and draw satisfaction from life itself, will be different for you than it was for your parents’ generation, and even different from those who sat where you are now sitting just a decade ago.
+Globalization, and all the intended and unintended consequences it has generated, will require you to marshal all the skills you have learned at Middlebury to navigate an exciting, but uncertain future.

-Over the past 20 years, globalization made the world feel smaller . . . brought closer together through the lowering of political, social, financial, and cultural barriers.
-Transactions now occur as if New York and Hong Kong were neighboring municipalities, and competition for jobs and other opportunities is no longer determined by where people grew up, where they live, or what citizenship they hold.
-The local has become the global, and global the local.
-What is happening in China, Europe, and Latin America, or just about anywhere in the world—Egypt right now—affects us in this country, even in rural Vermont, as much as what is going on in many parts of the United States.
+Over the past twenty years, the world has not only become flatter, as Tom Friedman has noted, but it has also become smaller…brought closer together through the lowering of political, social, financial, and cultural barriers.
+Transactions and interactions now occur as if New York and Hong Kong were neighboring municipalities, and competition for jobs and other opportunities are no longer determined by where people grow up, where they live, or what citizenship they hold.
+The local has truly become the global, and the global, the local.
+What is happening in China, Europe, and Latin America, or just about anywhere in the world, affects us in this country, even in rural Vermont, as much as what is going on in many parts of the United States.

-You will soon be part of this world—a hyper-connected world that is experiencing the after-effects of being perhaps too connected too soon, and seeing the balance of political and economic power shift before our eyes.
-Each of you will have an opportunity to play an important role in this wider, evolving world.
+You will soon be part of this world—a remarkably connected world in which the balance of economic and political power is shifting before our eyes.
+Each of you will have an opportunity to play an important role in this ever increasingly complex and evolving world.

-And though it is perhaps daunting to think about your next chapter, and how you will participate in all that is going on beyond the hills of Vermont, you should, as I noted earlier, take comfort in the fact that you are well prepared to jump right in.
-Because of your strong liberal arts background, and your deep appreciation for the power of relationships and community that was honed right here, you are in a great position to make a contribution that matters.
+And though it is perhaps daunting to think about your next chapter, and how you will participate in all that is going on beyond the hills of Vermont, you should, as I noted earlier, take comfort in the fact that you are well prepared to jump in.
+Because of your strong liberal arts background and how that background has shaped the way you think and act, combined with your deep appreciation for the power of relationships and community that was honed right here, you are in a great position to make a real difference in whatever career you choose.

-As you put your intelligence, creativity, optimism, and good will to work for the common good, remember to exercise humility.
-You may think you have all the right answers and know how to engage people of all walks of life because of all you have accomplished so early in life, but make sure to leave space for the reality that you have lots more to learn, and indeed will learn a great amount from the magnificent experiences that lie in front of you, from your future successes and failures, and, most importantly, from others.
+As you put your intelligence, creativity, optimism, and values to work for the common good, remember … always remember … to exercise humility.
+You may think you have all the right answers as you engage people from all walks of life because of all you have accomplished at such a young age.
+But make sure to leave space for the reality that you have lots more to learn, and indeed will learn a great amount from the experiences that lie in front of you, from your future successes and failures, and, most importantly, from others.

-Your days as Middlebury students may have come to an end, but may all that you have learned and experienced here serve you well throughout your lives.
+Your days as Middlebury students have come to an end this past week, but may all that you have learned and experienced here serve you well throughout your lives.

 We hope the fond memories of your college days stay with you, and that your bond to Middlebury will remain forever strong.

-And most of all, we hope that over the course of your four years in this special place, you have learned, in John Adams’ words, how to make a living, and how to live.
+And most of all, we hope that over the course of your four years here you have learned, in John Adams’ words, how to make a living, and how to live.

-We wish you well, and look forward to welcoming you back to campus often.
+We wish you well, and look forward to seeing you back on campus often.